 "Well Done, Son" Guy: Kurisu desperately wants her father's acknowledgement, which he will never give, and downright hates her.
 In beta timeline, he steals her thesis about time traveling, planning to take all the credit himself.

-Wham Episode: Anime episode 12, when the lab members are surrounded by SERN, led by Moeka.
+Wham Episode: Anime episode 12, when the lab members are surrounded by the Rounders, hired by SERN and led by Moeka.

 Moeka: "Shiina Mayuri is not needed." *fires gun at Mayuri*